-Speed: When using UDP, OpenVPN maintains fast connections, although IKEv2/IPSec is generally accepted to be slightly quicker.
+Speed: When using UDP, OpenVPN maintains fast connections, although IKEv2/IPSec and WireGuard are generally accepted to be quicker.

 Known vulnerabilities: OpenVPN has no known vulnerabilities as long as it is implemented with a sufficiently strong encryption algorithm and Perfect Forward Secrecy.
 It is the industry standard for VPNs concerned about data security.

-Firewall ports: OpenVPN can be configured to run on any UDP or TCP port, including port TCP port 443 that handles all HTTPS traffic, making it very hard to block.
+Firewall ports: OpenVPN can be configured to run on any UDP or TCP port, including port TCP port 443, which handles all HTTPS traffic and makes it very hard to block.

 Encryption: WireGuard uses ChaCha20 for symmetric encryption (RFC7539), Curve25519 for anonymous key exchange, Poly1305 for data authentication, and BLAKE2s for hashing (RFC7693).
 It automatically supports Perfect Forward Secrecy.

 Speed: WireGuard uses new, high-speed cryptographic algorithms.
-This means that ChaCha20 is much simpler than AES ciphers of equal strength and nearly as fast, even though most devices now come with instructions for AES built into their hardware.
-While it is impossible to be sure until the final version is ready, WireGuard promises to have fast connection speeds and low CPU requirements.
+ChaCha20, for example, is much simpler than AES ciphers of equal strength and nearly as fast, even though most devices now come with instructions for AES built into their hardware.
+The result is that WireGuard offers fast connection speeds and has low CPU requirements.

-Stability: WireGuard is a very stable VPN protocol, and introduces new features that other tunneling protocols do not have, such as being able to maintain a VPN connection while changing VPN servers or changing WiFi networks.
+Stability: WireGuard is a very stable VPN protocol and introduces new features that other tunneling protocols do not have, such as maintaining a VPN connection while changing VPN servers or changing WiFi networks.